-10.6.
-All nominations for appointment to a Commission or Board are to be placed on the Council's public agenda with the applicant's name and a copy of the application (with personal information redacted). -All nominees are required to appear in person before the Council prior to appointment or re-appointment.
+11. All nominations for appointment to a Commission or Board are to be placed on the Council's public agenda with the applicant's name and a copy of the application (with personal information redacted).
+All nominees are required to appear in person before the Council prior to appointment or re-appointment.
 The City Clerk shall send a letter to all applicants stating the results of the appointment process in which they participated.

-RESIDENT COMPLAINTS COMMUNICATIONS
+RESIDENT COMPLAINTS

-- 1. Upon receiving a complaint concern from the public, Councilmembers direct that complaint concern to the City Manager for appropriate staff action and follow-up. - 2.
-Councilmembers first ensure that they are in possession of all of the facts and both sides of the story before should refrain from making any public statements to the press or to the complaining party regarding what action, if any, the City should take. - The Council allows staff to handle resident complaints concerns and does not to attempt a direct resolution of the problem issue. - 3.4.
-Upon receiving communications from the public regarding an agendized item, it should be forwarded to the City Clerk for distribution to all Councilmembers and for the record.
+- 1. Upon receiving a complaint from the public, Councilmembers direct that complaint to the City Manager for appropriate staff action and follow-up. - 2.
+Councilmembers first ensure that they are in possession of all of the facts and both sides of the story before making any statements to the press or to the complaining party regarding what action, if any, the City should take. - 3.
+The Council allows staff to handle resident complaints and does not to attempt a direct resolution of the problem.
 The Council gives staff time to do their job.